lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 ## PCA Workflow

 Below is a screenshot of the workflow.
-The original document is located in the [Github site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the ReCentering Psych Stats:  Psychometrics OER.
+The original document is located in the [GitHub site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the ReCentering Psych Stats:  Psychometrics OER.

 ![Image of the workflow for PCA](images/PCA/PCAworkflow.png)

 Steps in the process include:

-* Creating an *items only* dataframe where any items are scaled in the same direction (e.g., negatively worded items are reverse-scored).
+* Creating an *items only* dataframe where any items are scaled in the same direction (e.g., negatively worded items are reverse scored).
 * Conducting tests that assess the statistical assumptions of PCA to ensure that the data is appropriate for PCA.
 * Determining the number of components (think "subscales") to extract.
 * Conducting the component extraction -- this process will likely occur iteratively,